preeeetham/alpenglow-formal-verification/docs/technical-report.md

 2. **Machine Verification**: All proofs are machine-checkable using industry-standard TLA+ tools
 3. **Complete Coverage**: 100% of whitepaper lemmas and theorems implemented and verified
 4. **Production Readiness**: Formal verification provides high confidence for implementation deployment

-### Impact

-This verification establishes the first complete formal proof of Alpenglow's correctness, providing mathematical certainty that the protocol maintains safety under Byzantine faults, achieves liveness under honest majority, and delivers optimal performance through its dual-path consensus mechanism.

-## Methodology

-### Framework Selection

-We selected **TLA+** as our formal verification framework based on:

-- **Industry Standard**: Used by AWS, Microsoft, and other distributed systems
-- **Expressiveness**: Rich temporal logic for consensus protocols
-- **Tool Maturity**: TLC model checker with proven track record
-- **Academic Validation**: Extensive literature on consensus verification

 ### Specification Approach